MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-device-categories.md

 ## View device readings

 Once a device is registered, you can open the record to view the readings sent by the device.
-For example, if you’re monitoring a thermostat, your reading will show the thermostat temperature.
+For example, if you’re monitoring a thermostat, your reading shows the thermostat temperature.

 By default, you can view the last 20 readings.
 You can change the default setting in the Power BI report by using Power BI Desktop.